jbebar/macabine/README.md

-# surf
+# Macabine
-Static site about surfing.
+Static site about fat meals, made with hugo.